 The answer is...
 Not really... but if you'd like us to explore venetian blinds we can?! (*NB: stay tuned for a post about our zebra day/night fabric blinds)

-Most commonly, plantation shutter louvres are made at an individual width of 89mm, while venetian louvres are narrower at either 50mm or 63mm wide.
+Most commonly, plantation shutter louvres are made at an individual width of 89mm, while venetian louvres are narrower - usually below 63mm wide.
 Yes, you can get plantation shutters with 63mm blades (or 115mm blades for that matter) but those widths are not the typical appearance when someone is imagining "planation shutters".

-Secondly, individual plantation shutter blades are also an elliptical shape, and 10.5mm thick at their widest, while the venetian louvres are a flat, 3mm wide, rectangular slat.
+Secondly, individual plantation shutter blades are typically an elliptical shape, and 10.5mm thick at their widest, while the venetian louvres are typically a flat, 3mm wide, rectangular slat.

 Venetian blinds in contrast however, are laddered together using a number of vertical fabric tapes threaded through small holes in each slat.
 The laddering tapes feed into the hanging cords at the front of the blind that are necessary to both lift the blinds open and closed and to tilt the individual blades.
 You can opt to reduce the number of hanging cords to try and achieve a more cordless blind look by replacing the tilt cords with a tubular hanging wand instead.
 Ladder tapes and lift cords will still remain however, so you will never fully achieve a "no-cord" appearance.